sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 1. `virtual task_process_status handleSaiCreateStatus(sai_api_t api, sai_status_t status, void *context = nullptr)`
 2. `virtual task_process_status handleSaiSetStatus(sai_api_t api, sai_status_t status, void *context = nullptr)`
 3. `virtual task_process_status handleSaiRemoveStatus(sai_api_t api, sai_status_t status, void *context = nullptr)`
+4. `virtual task_process_status handleSaiGetStatus(sai_api_t api, sai_status_t status, void *context = nullptr)`

-The three functions handle SAI failures in create, set, and remove operations, respectively.
+The four functions handle SAI failures in create, set, remove, and get operations, respectively.
-With the type of SAI API and SAI status as an input, the function could handle the failure according to the two pieces ofinformation.
+With the type of SAI API and SAI status as an input, the function could handle the failure according to the two pieces of information.

 In the scenario where a specific logic is required in one of the Orchs, this design allows the Orch to inherit the function and include the specific login in the inherited function.